 New York City Department of Education and School Construction Authority

 The New York City Department of Education (DOE) and School Construction Authority (SCA) were tasked with formulating a Five-Year Capital Plan.
 The plan, which regularly encompasses $14 to $16 billion in project planning, requires that assessments are performed across the entire network of the City’s 1,700 public schools.
 After receiving inspections, the agency determines which problems to fix, how much each project will cost, and how long they will take to implement.
-Prior to working with Intellis, this process was arduous, inefficient and often inaccurate.
+Before working with Intellis, this process was arduous, inefficient, and often inaccurate.

 Intellis is proud to work with the DoED and SCA to optimize and enhance the capital planning process for enhanced educational services and better facilities, thus securing safe and modern learning environments for students and teachers!